 [168] The Ministerial Advisory Committee on Covid-19 was established in March 2020 by the Minister of Health.
 The Advisory Committee, a non-statutory advisory body, consists of 21 experts with different skills and expertise.
 The Advisory Committee receives questions from the Minister of Health, and its members formulate "an advisory".
 Thereafter, the advisory is shared with various bodies, including the National Coronavirus Command Council.
 The Advisory Committee relies on data provided by the South African Covid-19 Modelling Consortium.
-The Advisory a.
-Consulting with the Africa Centres for Disease Control and Prevention and WHO considering the potential risk for the region and to have regard to best practices used in other jurisdictions;
+The Advisory Commission's oral submissions were presented by Dr Jacqui Miot and Prof Sheetal Silal, with the assistance of an extensive slide presentation.

-&lt;sup>156 Health Justice Initiative and People's Health Movement South Africa propose the following recommendations:
+&lt;sup>159 Health Justice Initiative and People's Health Movement South Africa propose the following recommendations: